alienhard/apache-log-replay/README.md

 - Replaying can be sped up by a given factor
 - Optionally send all requests to a selected (proxy) server

+Note: requests are replayed synchronously (only one request at a time), hence this script (as it is implemented now) does not reproduce a realistic high load scenario.

 ## Installation

 Requires Python >= 2.6